Speed Champions January 1, 2026

 Finished model (BTTF 2) with Marty and Doc

-I printed a display stand for this one, and it was absolutely the right call.
+I 3D printed a display stand for this one, and it was absolutely the right call.
 The flying version elevated on a stand looks like it belongs under glass.
 The proportions work well at this scale, the Trans-Light Blue cable tiles give the car that charged-up, sparking look, and the whole model reads as the DeLorean time machine from every angle.
-Marty and Doc fit in the cockpit and the set looks great with them placed inside, though getting them in and out requires removing the windscreen since the doors do not open.
+Marty and Doc fit in the cockpit, though getting them in and out requires removing the windscreen since the doors do not open.

 The Real Talk